Andrew Terrill

 bighorn sheep flock colorado 4 may 2023

 Another typical sighting!
 Bighorn overhead (where they belong!) grazing on sparse tundra vegetation on a rugged slope.
-May, Gray Wolf Mountain.
+May.

 bighorn sheep digging on a mountain side colorado april 2023